OfficeDev/office-js-docs-pr/docs/design/add-in-icons.md

 Office app ribbon interfaces have a standard visual style.
 This ensures consistency and familiarity across Office apps.
 The guidelines will help you design a set of PNG assets for your solution that fit in as a natural part of Office.

 Many HTML containers contain controls with iconography.
-Use Office UI Fabric’s custom font to render Office styled icons in your add-in.
-Fabric’s icon font contains many glyphs for common Office metaphors that you can scale, color, and style to suit your needs.
+Use Fabric Core’s custom font to render Office styled icons in your add-in.
+The icon font provided by [Fabric Core](fabric-core.md) contains many glyphs for common Office metaphors that you can scale, color, and style to suit your needs.
 If you have an existing visual language with your own set of icons, feel free to use it in your HTML canvases.
 Building continuity with your own brand with a standard set of icons is an important part of any design language.
 Be careful to avoid creating confusion for customers by conflicting with Office metaphors.

 ## Design icons for add-in commands